 Give the cake a crumb coat—that’s a thin layer of frosting that locks in crumbs and acts as a foundation for the outer frosting.
 Use plenty of frosting, so you can spread it without lifting it up or touching the cake layers with the spatula.
 Once the crumbs are sealed in, smooth off the excess.

 Add dollops of frosting to the tops and sides, then spread them out until the cake looks smooth.
 Don’t worry if it’s not perfect—mine has some little flaws that you don’t notice at all once the flowers are on.Add your flowers!
 I started with seven dahlias on top of the cake then filled the gaps with miniature mums, sun daisies, dianthus, tiny orchids and star flowers.
 Then I added miniature marigolds, star flowers and dianthus petals to the sides.
 Slice and serve while the flowers are fresh.

 I love how the fresh flowers look on this cake and it only took 10 minutes to decorate!
 Plus, everyone I’ve served flowers to has been really excited to try them.
 I highly recommend putting flower confetti on the sides of your cake like I did because it’s the handiest way to hide imperfections.

 Your cake will look perfect and no one will ever know!
+You could also add some DIY Candy Flower Petals as well!
 Have you ever baked with edible flowers?
 What’s your favorite kind? xo Kayleigh

 P.S.
 If you love this post, be sure to check out this easy edible flower lollipop recipe!